 Delaware workers’ compensation can provide assistance for a wide variety of situations.
 First, the benefits system can cover medical costs related to the work injury.
 The injured worker does have the right to choose his own physician, provided the doctor is certified by the Industrial Accident Board.
 The State offers a continually updated list of approved providers.

 The system also provides wage replacement when an employee is unable to work or unable to perform the same level of duties as before the accident.
 Employees are eligible to receive up to 2/3 of their average weekly wage up to the maximum set annually by the State.
 Wage replacement is available to those who suffer injuries that result in temporary partial disability or temporary total disability.
 Employees can also file for mileage reimbursement to help cover the cost of travel for treatments related to the injury.

-Each of the different types of benefits are subject to different standards and are payable for varying lengths of time.
+Each of the different types of benefits are subject to different standards and are payable for varying Delaware workers compensation statute of limitations.
 In some cases, commutation of benefits is appropriate.
 Commutation delivers the injured employee a lump sum of money.
 A commutation must be approved by the Industrial Accident Board.
 A skilled workers’ compensation attorney can help employees examine their own unique situation to determine if commutation is appropriate and beneficial.